 During an optical exam, doctors take many pupil measurements.
-They don't, however, always measure your pupillary distance.
+They do not, however, always measure your pupillary distance.
 You might have to pay more for this small test, and you might have to go to an optician (not an ophthalmologist) to get the results.
-(Learn more)

-Some people believe doctors won't give you the measurement to save money.
-That's just not true.
+Some people believe doctors will not give you the measurement to save money.
+That is just not true.
 The measurement isn’t considered to be clinically significant.

-If you don't want to sit for a second fitting exam, you can attempt to grab the data on your own at home.
+If you do not want to sit for a second fitting exam, you can attempt to grab the data on your own at home.
 But it's difficult to get the measurement just right.
-(Learn more)

 What Is Pupillary Distance?

-If you're asked, you can probably cite your height, weight, shoe size, and waist measurement.
+If you are asked, you can probably cite your height, weight, shoe size, and waist measurement.
 But you may not know how far apart your pupils are from one another.

 Your pupillary distance (PD) is a measurement between the center of one pupil and the center of the other.
 It's a small number, but it's a critical one for people who wear glasses.

 As you probably know, your glasses contain two lenses held together by a stiff frame that sits on your nose.
 Your PD helps the lens-crafting company to cut the lenses just right, so they sit within the frames properly.

 As the National Eye Institute explains, glasses work by bending the light that enters your eye.
 There are multiple types of glasses, including: